team4069/Year2018/README.md

 ## Style Guide
 Team members are asked to import `FRC4069-Style-Guide-Eclipse.xml` or `FRC4069-Style-Guide-IntelliJ.xml` (depending on whether they are using Eclipse or IntelliJ IDEA) into their IDEs and format code files appropriately.

+## Kotlin
+Some portions of this year's code are written in the Kotlin programming language.
+To familiarize yourself with the language, take some time to run through [The Kotlin Koans](https://kotlinlang.org/docs/tutorials/koans.html)